makrai/notes/cserhati21-overlap-for-cross-ling-embed.md

     between Germanic or Romance
-  * Mapping scores are well predictable even without any information about the languages, based on three properties of the corpora: corpus size, proportion of common tokens, and distance of the word distributions.
-These data also surpass existing embedding isomorphism measures as predictors
+  * Mapping scores are well predictable even without any information about the languages, based on three properties of the corpora: corpus size, proportion of common tokens, and distance of the word distributions
+    * These predictors surpass existing embedding isomorphism measures
 * hE, this paper focuses on BLI scores only
   * BLI not correlate perfectly with downstream bilingual perf (Glavaš+ 2019)
   * The main difference between downstream and BLI evaluation scores is